lambrech-hsrt/argocd-config-demo/README.md

 kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml
 ```

+Wait for all pods to be ready. this can take a few minutes.

 ### 1.3 get init password for UI:
 ```sh
 argocd admin initial-password -n argocd